C. E. Woodruff

 Charles Elmer Woodruff was an American reverend, educator and college football and college baseball coach.
 He served as the head football coach at Alma College in Alma, Michigan in 1896 and Iowa State College of Agriculture and Mechanic Arts—now known as Iowa State University—in Ames, Iowa in 1900.
 Woodruff was also the head baseball coach at Iowa State in 1901.

 Education

 Woodruff graduated from the University of Pennsylvania with a Bachelor of Arts in 1886 and was later a divinity student at the University of Chicago.

 Coaching career

 Alma

 Woodruff was the head football coach at Alma College in Alma, Michigan for one season, in 1896, compiling a record of 2–0–1.

+Nashville

+In 1899, he served as the head football coach at the University of Nashville.

 Iowa State

 In 1900, Iowa State College hired Woodruff as a "director of physical culture and instructor in Latin."
 Woodruff served as the fifth head coach for the Iowa State football team during the 1900 season.
 His coaching record at Iowa state was 2–5–1.